liqula/re-fine/pkg/prelude/docs/RULES.md

 4. roughly every time you start your day, you should look at the list of all issues assigned to you and all open merge requests.

-   if there are unassigned MRs or MRs assigned to you, those have the highest priority.
+   if there are unassigned issues or MRs assigned to you, those have the highest priority.

 5. before merging an MR, rebase it on master or merge master into it.